 - Should you wish to make any changes to the licence once it has been issued, for example, a change of ownership or name, there will be an administration fee of £40 plus VAT.
 Apply for an amendment to your licence.

 - Before a licence can be granted, your application plan will be available for public inspection and the premises to be licensed will be advertised on the Surrey County Council website to allow for any objections.
-Objections must be received in writing by the local authority within 21 days of the notice of application appearing in the local newspaper.
+Objections must be received in writing by the local authority within 21 days of the notice of application appearing on our website.
 Any objections will be considered as soon as practicable after receipt

 - You should contact us on the telephone number or email address above, if there are any changes to your existing licence circumstances

 - Any complaints should be immediately directed to the Proper Officer for Registration.
 Should you not receive a response and you are located in the UK, Citizens Advice Bureau will give you advice.
 From outside the UK contact the UK European Consumer Centre